L4Lune/odin-calc/README.md

 Create html calc buttons and get it all lined up
 - 0-9, +, -, *, /, =, Clear, ., and a display

+JavaScript:
+ * Create functions to update the display on num click
+    * This should be stored in a variable when a user presses the operator
+    *